ExoCTK/exoctk/docs/index.rst

 Atmospheric Forward Modeling - Currently only available through the _`website <https://exoctk.stsci.edu/fortney>`_.

-The code can be found on `GitHub <https://github.com/ExoCTK/exoctk>`_ and there is also a  `website <https://exoctk.stsci.edu/>`_ the current tools are available through.
+All source code can be found on `GitHub <https://github.com/ExoCTK/exoctk>`_.

+There is also a `website <https://exoctk.stsci.edu/>`_ where all current tools are available through interactive applications.

 ******************